ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure.md

 ## Running the Template

-This is all fairly complicated, so we've set up a template Secure Mode application to get you started.
+This is all fairly complicated, so we've set up a template Secure State application to get you started.
 Let's run it.

 ```console